AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60234-paypal-shows-an-incorrect-amount-when-discount-is-applied.md

 <u>Expected results</u>:

-The amount to be paid which is passed to [!DNL PayPal] includes the discount like it is in the cart.
+The amount to be paid passed to [!DNL PayPal] includes the discount as it is in the cart.

 <u>Actual results</u>: